farosaves/faro/docs/TOS.md

 # Terms of Service

+### Definitions

-**Definition:** Faros is legally represented by Paweł Paradysz (me, I, we, our).
+Faros is legally represented by Paweł Paradysz (me, I, we, our).
 In the following, "Faros" means the representative natural entity "Paweł Paradysz" by which the software was developed.

 "User" or "You" means the individual or the business entity to which a license is granted by Web Highlights for the use of the Software.